Cuba City to Celebrate Best Downtown Revitalization Award

-On Monday, February 13th, officials at Cuba City City Hall were notified that the City of Presidents has been selected as a finalist for the WEDC Main Street Awards, Best Downtown Revitalization for a City under 5,500 Population.
-The winners will be announced at the 26th Annual Main Street Awards Dinner to be held in Wisconsin Rapids on April 7th.
+On Friday, April 7th, Cuba City received the WEDC Main Street Award for Best Downtown Revitalization for a City under 5,500 Population.
+The winners were announced at the 26th Annual Main Street Awards Dinner held in Wisconsin Rapids.
 This selection recognizes the efforts of the fourteen partners involved in the recent upgrades to Cuba City’s Main Street.
 These changes include the extensive façade improvement program, new LED lighting, the Cuba City State Bank Clock, and the painting of the Presidential Caboose among many other efforts.
 Much of the funding for these projects came from the business and property owners of Cuba City as well as contributions from the general public.

 5th Annual Cuba City Community Market

 Cuba City’s Community Market will return for its fifth year in the City’s beautiful Veteran’s Park.
 The market will be held on the third Wednesday of each month from May through September.
 Last year’s market saw as many as 36 vendors offering the best in local produce, crafts, plants, baked goods and personal services.
 Market hours are from 3:30 until 6:30, rain or shine.

 Family activities and a variety of locally sponsored events will be featured at each month’s market.
 There are still sponsorship opportunities available for local businesses.

 The cost to become a vendor remains the same as last year.
 The fee schedule is $30 for the full five markets if paid on or before April 3rd, $40 for the full year after that date or $10 per market.
 Reserved sites are available on a first come basis, with payment for the full season.

 A meeting on the Community Market will be held at City Hall on April 4th at 6:00 p.m. to discuss the promotion of the market and answer any questions.